Kosovo's Vetevendosje Movement Doesn't Like Foreign Intervention

 I am first of all an Albanian and then I am Kosovar-Albanian.
 Kosovo is a geographic idea.
 It doesn’t have national connotations.
 There is a distinction between ethnicity and nation.
 Ethnicity is very much in post-modernity, the nation is a modernist concept.
 The nation is a socio-historical creation of modernity.
 Ethnicity is a post-modern euphemism for a tribe.
-And I think the international community, by relying on ethnicity for this region, has de-politicised people.
+And I think the international community, by relying on ethnicity for this region, has de-politicized people.
 But the reality is, that a nation can be not only a tool but also a defense of society against neo-liberalism because neo-liberalism destroys societies and communities.
-And it atomises people.
+And it atomizes people.
 I think its progressive in this respect, but you shouldn’t overdo it because it becomes very dangerous.

 So are you interested in seeing Kosovo join up with Albania?

 I think we should have that right, but we are not allowed to vote on it.
 Article 1.3 of the constitution of Kosovo does not allow Kosovo to join another country (meaning Albania).
 They took this from Austria.
 Article 4 of Austria’s constitution forbids Austria to join Germany.
 But wait a minute; it was not we who had Hitler, it was Serbia who had Milosevic.
 There should be a place for referendums on this.
 People should have the right to vote.